apache/singa-doc/README.md

 ## Deploy

+"To create a static build of your website, run the following script from the `website` directory: `yarn run build # or npm run build`"

-cd to /website/build/singa/ to serve
+`cd` to `/website/build/singa/` to serve the static files